adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

 function-comparing ethics
-proof sketches of Persistent Democracy's welfare optimality
+proof sketches of Adaptive Democracy's welfare optimality

-democracies fail because of bad systems, not bad people. resource voting systems are the solution elections shouldn't have deadlines, how persistent voting could fix democracy we should vote for our constitution (and all our other laws). persistent voting allows document elections
+democracies fail because of bad systems, not bad people. resource voting systems are the solution elections shouldn't have deadlines, how adaptive voting could fix democracy we should vote for our constitution (and all our other laws). adaptive voting allows document elections

 cooperatives are the key to solving our trickiest economic problems the solution to broken social media is easy: cooperatives